pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-polygonal-areas.md

 ## Intersection between two polygonal areas

-This is an HTTP API that determines whether two polygonal areas intersect based on their vertex coordinates.
+This is an HTTP API that determines whether two polygonal areas intersect.

 ---